-Manual enrollment processes - or even clunky, out-of-date digital processes - can be a huge roadblock to participation, and also create enormous headaches for HR.
+Manual enrollment processes can be a huge roadblock to participation, and also create enormous headaches for HR.
 Here's how:

-• Outdated methods are an obstacle to enrollment.
+- Paper forms are an obstacle to enrollment.
 Want employees to not enroll in benefits?
 Use a paper form.
 Paper forms look complex to people, and require writing in a lot of information the company already knows (which is irritating and time consuming).
-People have a bad habit of putting off less-than-pleasant tasks like filling out forms, and can miss enrollment deadlines.
+People have a bad habit of putting off less-than-pleasant tasks like filling out forms, and can miss enrollment deadlines. - Evidence of insurability (EOI) can stop the process cold.
+When employees apply for coverage amounts that require answering medical questions, paper forms can keep them from finishing the process.
+It's one more step, one more time they have to fill in repetitive information and one more deadline to remember - or forget.
+And if they do manage to complete the process, mailing it in and waiting for a decision can take weeks.